Nandan1436/Movie-Explorer/README.md

 - **Home Page**: Displays a list of movies fetched from the TMDB API.
 - **Favorites Page**: Allows users to add movies to their favorites, which are saved and displayed here.
+- **Details Page**: Allows users to view details about a specific movie.
 - **Add to Favorites**: Users can add movies to their favorites list for easy reference.

 ## Technologies Used